SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

--------- Future add on.
+# -------- Future add on.
 -- Add freemium version option. - Add payment gateway.
--- Make sure that it can be used in the indostory use as i can allow to scan the all the resumes company have and it will analyse it for single or even the multiple job description.
--- Have to make totally different dashboard and also the reusmechecker option.

 -------- Normal Site Future add on.
 -- add option where user can find out which are the improvements resume needs.

 completed work
--- "How We Compare" make sure that this feature is correct. ---For now this is correct.
+# -- "How We Compare" make sure that this feature is correct. ---For now this is correct.
--- add option so that i can fill both the password and email, save in the browser itself. completed mostly
+# -- add option so that i can fill both the password and email, save in the browser itself. completed mostly

---- image.png can you put the AI-Powered Analysis Advanced AI analyzes your resume against specific job requirements, not just keywords

-Job-Specific Matching
-Get precise compatibility scores based on actual job descriptions

-Actionable Insights
-Receive specific recommendations to improve your resume's impact cards to the little bit right side and Perfect Your Resume with Smart AI Analysis
-Stop guessing if your resume matches job requirements.
-Our advanced AI analyzes your resume against specific job descriptions, providing detailed insights and actionable recommendations to help you land your dream job.

-95%
-Accuracy Rate
-10k+
-Resumes Analyzed
-2x
-Better Match Rate

-Analyze My Resume
-Free analysis • No signup required • Instant results to the left side

----

--- https://grok.com/chat/82c69cc8-6220-4d2b-b657-e5fd45a91952 detailed pan link how i can deploy the server.

 # <!-- -- make this image components smaller image.jpg in admin dashboard.

 # -- also make the ui more better Overview Users Analyses System move to top nav bar option as to give more space to the admin to see the data.

 # -- Admin do not require profile page access so that password can not be changed by outside of the organization pepole or they must not be able to delete the account.✅ COMPLETED